 Having a keyword in the title tag and URL

-Google is much better at understanding synonyms than it once was, so this is of minor importance, but having some mention of what your business does or sells in the title tag and URL is useful.
-Starting the tag with the keyword might also be helpful too.
+Google is much better at understanding synonyms than it once was, so this is of minor importance.
+But having some mention of what your business does or sells in the title tag and URL is useful.
+Starting the tag with the keyword might be helpful too.
 There’s certainly no harm in it.

 Including keywords in the meta description tag

-Not a ranking factor per se (Google ignores it), but if searchers see the word they searched for in the description under the URL, they could be more likely to click through, and that can mean more chance of interaction and conversion.
+Not a ranking factor per se, but if searchers see the word they searched for in the description under the URL, they could be more likely to click through.
+That can mean more chance of interaction and conversion.
 Moreover, having a well-written meta description should make your search results listing more attractive, so rank becomes less important.

 Having keywords in heading tags

 H1 tags, or headings, give Google a lot of clues about the content of a page, and therefore the website.
 Including them in your H1s is important, but making them interesting and readable is a copywriter‘s job.
 Although H1s are the most important, don’t forget about your sub-sub-headings (H2s, H3s etc.).

 How long and relevant the page copy is